Dementia isn’t easy! Not for the one who has it, nor for the ones who love him, and you never know what each day will bring.

 Gently probing her questions could help explain what she really wants.
 Does she need a tissue?
 Her wallet?
 Does she want to go somewhere?

 If she’s struggling to figure it out, put her purse away and deflect with some fun songs from your courting days.
 After all, research shows music is one of the easiest things to remember.
+And those songs may help her remember what it was she wanted in the first place.

 So enjoy a few dances with your honey down memory lane.